leukeleu/django-ajax-assets/README.md

 Say you have a view, which will be accesssed via ajax only, and there's some javascsript you'd only want to be loaded for that specific view, then you can use the response header to define the location of the static file.
-Django Ajax Media will then load it for you.
+Django Ajax Assets will then load it for you.

 ```python
 class MyView(AjaxMixin, TemplateView):